Pauli resonance states in light nuclei: how they appear and how they can be eliminated

-for continuous spectrum states.
-An important consequence of Eqs. (\ref{eq:M14A}) and (\ref{eq:M14B}) is that the value $\left\vert C_{nL} ^{E,J}\right\vert ^{2}$ does not determine the contribution (weight) of the oscillator functions $\left\vert n,L\right\rangle $ to the norm of a bound state or continuous spectrum state.
+for the continuous-spectrum states.
+An important consequence of Eqs. (\ref{eq:M14A}) and (\ref{eq:M14B}) is that the value $\left\vert C_{nL} ^{E,J}\right\vert ^{2}$ does not determine the contribution of the oscillator functions $\left\vert n,L\right\rangle $ to the norm of a bound state or continuous-spectrum state.